lee-lindley/plsql_utilities/app_log/README.md

-A lightweight and fast general purpose database application logging facility, the core is an object oriented user defined type (UDT) with methods for writing high precision time-stamped log records to a table.
-Since the autonomous transactions write independently, you can get status of the program before "successful" completion that might be required for DBMS_OUTPUT.
+A lightweight and fast general purpose database application logging facility, the core is an object oriented user defined type (UDT) with methods for writing high precision, time-stamped log records to a table.
+Since the autonomous transactions write independently, you can retrieve status of the program before "successful" completion that might be required for DBMS_OUTPUT.
 In addition to generally useful logging, it (or something like it) is indispensable for debugging, development, and tuning.